apigee-labs/rapier/README.md

 ## <a name="tutorial"></a>Tutorial

-Rapier is very easy to understand and learn.
-The easiest way is by example.
-Rapier builds on top of [JSON Schema](http://json-schema.org/), so if you are not familiar with that standard, you should spend a few minutes getting some level of understanding of what it looks like and what it does.
+Rapier is a small extension to [JSON Schema](http://json-schema.org/) and should be easy to understand and learn if you already know that standard.
+If you are not familiar with [JSON Schema](http://json-schema.org/), you should spend a few minutes getting some level of understanding of what it looks like and what it does.
+We think the easiest way to learn Rapier is by example.

 ### Hello World